-One of the main things you’ll find on this site is a collection of pieces inspired by visits to Mexican cities and places I visited during our year in Mexico.
+One of the main things you’ll find on this site is a collection of pieces inspired by visits to cities and other places I visited during our year in Mexico.
 They consist mostly of observations and reflections which I hadn’t seen written down elsewhere, and which I therefore take to have something original about them.
 Some of them I’m very pleased with, others are a bit silly, and most have very little to do with the city in question.
 I hope they will not be taken as failed pieces of travel journalism, as that wasn’t my intention in writing them.

 I’ve always found the thought of writing somewhat daunting, because I used to have difficulty rationalising my reasons for doing it.
 For most of my life presenting what I write to others has seemed like the height of arrogance and presumption.
 Now I understand that all writers to some extent fear that they will come across as callow, naive, incoherent, pompous, ignorant, friendless or depressed etc etc etc. Many write against all that.
 Inevitably it’s partly a question of getting better, at working hard at producing things that are more enjoyable and/or insightful than I did before.
 Although there may be people out there who would prefer me to shut up, the voice in my own head telling me not to write is louder.
 Nevertheless I find it pleasurable to write as I do, and doing so helps me and maybe others make sense of life and the world.